motinstyle/Symbolic-regression/to_git/README.md

 - Adjust mutation and crossover probabilities based on problem complexity
 - Use appropriate max_depth for your problem
 - Consider enabling constant optimization for problems requiring precise constants
+- For large datasets or multiple functions, use the command-line interface with the `--data_dir` argument
+- When exploring different parameter settings, try multiple runs with `--runs N` to find the best model